WPSG: Grant bankruptcy and Combined Broadcasting ownership (1986–1993)

-Grant Broadcasting System launched a third major-market independent, WGBO-TV in Chicago, in January 1986 after purchased the former WFBN late in 1985.
+Grant Broadcasting System launched a third major-market independent, WGBO-TV in Chicago, in January 1986 after purchasing the former WFBN late in 1985.
 However, a flat advertising market and the high prices paid for syndicated programming combined to fuel substantial losses at GBS.
 On December 8, 1986, GBS filed for federal bankruptcy protection in Philadelphia, seeking to avoid its creditors forcing it into involuntary bankruptcy.
 In 1986, WGBS-TV lost $9.72 million, which was more than the $6.54 million lost by WBFS-TV in Miami but less than WGBO-TV's $13.76 million loss for the year; the company as a whole lost $35.96 million.
 The flat market, higher programming costs, and defensive maneuvers by competing broadcasters had prevented Grant from achieving the same success he had with the strategy in the Dallas and Houston markets, where he built KTXA and KTXH and was able to sell them for a significant profit.

 In a March 1987 bankruptcy court proceeding in Philadelphia, Grant was allowed to continue operating its stations until at least July 1 through cash and accounts receivables to fund operations, denying a motion by the company's creditors to assume control of the stations or force their sale.
 However, on July 7, Grant agreed to enter into receivership and turn over control of the company and its three stations to its television program suppliers and bondholders under a reorganization plan—which was formally filed on October 13 and approved on March 30, 1988—to repay $420 million in debt from the stations' operations by 1995, at which point the stations would be sold off.
 In July 1988, Combined Broadcasting, a creditor-controlled company, took over Grant and the three stations.
 Combined entered into new agreements that kept the Flyers and Villanova athletics on channel 57.
 While the company was based in Los Angeles, Philadelphia served as the hub for Combined management.

 The Flyers left channel 57 for WPHL-TV in 1991; interest in the team had fallen after missing the playoffs in back-to-back seasons, and the station was lukewarm about renewal.
 Additionally, the new deal gradually decreased the team's over-the-air inventory.